 The University Scholars Program (USP), administered by the OSU Scholarship Office, automatically considers new incoming undergraduate students for various scholarships based on the admissions application, including the Western Undergraduate Exchange (WUE) competitive scholarship.
 View the incoming student scholarship webpage for further information.

 Follow the instructions on the Undergraduate Aid Basics page to apply for institutional grants.
-Students must be admitted to OSU and apply for the FAFSA/ORSAA by the OSU priority deadline of February 28th in the prior school year.
-When receiving your aid offer in the Spring, any grants awarded should appear on that along with any OSU scholarships awarded.
+The Oregon State FAFSA Priority Filing Deadline is February 28.
+A FAFSA must be filed by the priority deadline for full consideration for institutional grants.
+When receiving your aid offer in the spring, any grants awarded should appear on that along with any OSU scholarships awarded.
 Funds are very limited, so not all students will be offered these funds.

 To maintain eligibility for institutional grants, awarded students must: